The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

 The critical locus of $f$ is defined by the following equations:

 which we need to solve in $W\setminus Z_-$.
-Observe that, since $\omega\neq 0$, fulfilling the second equation is equivalent to imposing that $\omega$ lies in the kernel of the jacobian of $\phi$.
-However, since $\phi$ is a regular section on the locus of $W$ where $B$ has maximal rank, this cannot be: therefore, the only way to fulfill the second equation is to impose $\rk B = 1$.
-Then, the first equation is automatically satisfied because either one column of $B$ is zero or the columns are scalar multiple of each other (and thus the claim follows by the skew-symmetry condition on the indices $1$ and $2$).
-Let us now turn our attention again on the second equation (which is a set of $2n$ equations).
-It can be remarkably simplified if we use the $GL(2)$-action again to fix $\omega_2 = 0$ and $B$ such that the second column is nonzero and the first one lies in the orthogonal complement of the former.
-This, together with the condition $\rk B = 1$, sets the first column to zero.
-We are left with the following five equations:
+Observe that, since $\omega\neq 0$, fulfilling the second equation is equivalent to imposing that $\omega$ lies in the kernel of the Jacobian of $\phi$.
+However, since $\phi$ is a regular section on the locus of $W$ where $B$ has maximal rank, this cannot be: therefore, the only way to fulfill the second equation in $W\setminus Z_-$ is to impose $\rk B = k$.
+Then, the first equation is automatically satisfied because of the skew-symmetry condition on the indices.
+Let us now turn our attention again on the second equation (which is a set of $(k+1)n$ equations).
+It can be remarkably simplified if we use the $GL(V_{k+1})$-action to impose the following conditions: